-The capstone project will give students the opportunity to demonstrate the integration of the two to three academic programs they have chosen for the self-directed concentration.
-The project will include an oral and written presentation encapsulating the rationale for the programs selected and the nature of the relationship between them.
+Throughout this course, students will demonstrate the integration of the two to three academic programs they have chosen for the self-directed general studies program.
+The project will include an oral presentation and a researched paper that evaluates the rationale for the programs selected.
+A series of scaffolded activities and assignments will prepare students to present their project both in written and oral formats.
 Prerequisite: Senior standing